fruit-bat/pico-zxspectrum/README.md

 * SPI SD card

 Here are the pin asignments:

 ![image](docs/ZxSpectrumPicomputerVga.png)

-### ZxSpectrumPicomputerMax
+### ZxSpectrumPicomputerMax & ZxSpectrumPicomputerZX
-This is the target for Bobricius' Retro PICOmputerMAX
+These are the targets for Bobricius' Retro PICOmputerMAX and PICOmputerZX.
+The LCD on the PICOmputerZX has rounded corners and needs a different menu layout.

 <a href="https://hackaday.io/project/183398-retrovga-raspbery-pico-multi-retro-computer"><img src="docs/picomputermax.png" width="200"/></a>

+It supports the following:
+* USB keyboard
+* USB joysticks
+* Matrix keyboard (6x6)
+* LCD video (ST7789)
+* PWM sound (1 pin)
+* SPI SD card

+Here are the pin asignments:

 ![image](docs/ZxSpectrumPicomputerMax.png)